Olga Ravn

 Olga Sofia Ravn (born 27 September 1986) is a Danish poet and novelist.
 She won Denmark's Beatrice Prize in 2019.
-Her novel The Employees was shortlisted for the International Booker Prize and the Ursula K. Le Guin Prize and longlisted for the International Dublin Literary Award and the translated literature category of the US National Book Award.
+Her novel The Employees was shortlisted for the 2021 International Booker Prize and the Ursula K. Le Guin Prize and longlisted for the International Dublin Literary Award and the translated literature category of the US National Book Award.
+Her novel The Wax Child was longlisted for the 2026 International Booker Prize.

 She is also a translator and has worked as a literary critic for Politiken and several other Danish publications.

 Early life and education

 Olga Ravn was born and raised in Copenhagen, the daughter of singer Anne Dorte Michelsen and visual artist and designer Peter Ravn.
 In 2010 she graduated from the Danish School of Authors, Forfatterskolen, in that city.

 Work

 Praised for her playfulness, she turns words and meanings inside out.
 She plays around with repetitions, colours, grotesqueries and tiers this with everyday words and phrases, creating a rhythmic and pulsating reading experience which is almost physical and visceral.